 Improving and ensuring education for out-of-school children plays a key role in achieving SDG4.
 In Cambodia however, there are significant barriers to children being able to access primary education, resulting in 250,000 of them being out of school.
 Poverty, teacher shortage and a lack of schools and classrooms, mostly exclude vulnerable children like street children, poor and rural children, children with disabilities, over-aged children and children from ethnic minority groups.

 To ensure that all girls and boys complete free, equitable and quality primary education, the CCOSC applies an integrated approach, bringing together 23 local and international NGOs working in the field of education in 21 provinces across the nation.
 Their common mission is to contribute to a comprehensive, inclusive education system that caters for every child.
 CCOSC partners employ a range of complementary strategies to answer the specific needs of every child.
 The programme activities are diverse and multi-faceted, including:

 - school mapping and OSC identification

 - mobile education

 - non-formal education

 - improvement of teachers’ capacity

-Keynote speaker, a panel discussion, and an exhibition with augmented-reality applications with contributions from:
+The event included statements from keynote speakers, a panel discussion, and an exhibition with augmented-reality applications with contributions from:

 - HH Sheikha Moza bint Nasser, Founder and Chairperson of Education Above All